Undergraduate Teaching 2024-25

 Friday, wk 9

 Deadline for second progress & industry meeting with supervisor.
 Written feedback to student within 48 hours.
-Michaelmas progress and industry mark forms to be returned to Group Administrators.
+Group Administrators check that supervisors' and assessors' markbooks are up to date.

 Thursday, wk 1

 Submission of technical milestone report (by 4pm).
-The supervisor and assessor mark independently and deliver the mark forms to Group Administrators by the division of Lent term.
+The supervisor and assessor mark independently.
+Feedback forms returned to Group Administrators by Thursday week 3.

 Monday, wk 1